 Once we have checked this and ruled ‘bad connections’ out, let’s look at the receiver settings.

-If all the above has been check, you should have a great picture and sound.
+If all the above has been checked, you should have a great picture and sound.

 What’s the best HDMI cable to use?